Selway River Rafting

 Day 4 – Moose Juice

 After a day of relaxation comes the biggest whitewater of the trip.
-Just downstream Moose Creek increases the flow of the river by a third and below the canyon narrows creating the biggest rapids of the run.
+Just downstream Moose Creek increases the flow of the river by a third.
+Below the canyon narrows creating the biggest rapids of the run.
 Double Drop, Wapoots, Ladle, Little Niagra, and No Slouch come in quick succession.
 The group will stop to scout Ladle the biggest of the drops.
-After the canyon opens up it time for a lunch stop.
-Later in the afternoon, Wolf Creek the second biggest rapid of the trip is one last test before camp.
+After the canyon opens up in time for a lunch stop.
+Later in the afternoon, Wolf Creek, the second biggest rapid of the trip provides one last test before camp.

 *** On a 6 day trip Wolf Creek is many times run on the 5th day with camp being just upstream.